 - Requirements for completion of the Articling Program to advance to full professional status

-- The expectation of completing the Articling Program within three years; an articling extension fee is applied after three years
+- The expectation of completing the Articling Program within a maximum of three years (1 or 2 year articling term is assigned); an articling extension fee is applied after three years

 Articling Program Elements